-If you like to discuss you short breaks option or need some support, you can contact your Social Worker, the Disabled Child and Young People’s Team, or the MASH.
-All of whom are based at London Borough Newham.
-Contact details can be found on www.newham.gov.uk/Pages/Services/Contact-Newham-Council.aspx
+If you would like to discuss short break options or need some support, you can contact your Social Worker from the Disabled Child and Young People’s Team.
+All new referrals for support must be made online by going to www.newham.gov.uk/mash.

 Anyone who is employed by an organisation which is running a short break or activity must have an enhanced Disclosure and Barring Service (DBS) check, so you can be rest assured that your child is in safe hands.

 The provider must also report any safeguarding concerns to us and are required to follow all current legislation in relation to the safeguarding of children.
 More information about safeguarding can be found here